 The waterless car wash features the use of a spray mixture product that thoroughly soaks or saturates the vehicle’s panel.
 After spraying the mixture onto your car, microfiber towels or a clean cloth are used to wipe the surface.
 This spray mixture removes dirt and grime, leaving behind a dry shine.
 This method is mostly used as a last resort, mostly in the absence of water or if a quick clean is required while on the road.

 The pros of this wash are that it doesn’t take long.
-Secondly, as the name suggests, it doesn’t use water, therefore, it requires limited products.
+Secondly, as the name suggests, it doesn’t use water.
+Therefore, it requires limited products.

 Hand wash – Can I Wash My Car Using Water Alone?

 It is said that the best and safest way to wash your car is through using a hand wash.
-There are multiple ways to do a hand wash, however, they all require soaping or foaming up and washing with a soft mitt, sponge, or other cleaning product.
+There are multiple ways to do a hand wash.
+However, they all require soaping or foaming up and washing with a soft mitt, sponge, or other cleaning product.

 Hand washes are ideal as they can remove heavy dirt, grime, and other contaminants.
 Hand washes also reduce the possibility of scratches and are gentle on your car’s finish.
-The main drawbacks, however, are that it does take a considerable length of time to get done, it requires a lot more equipment, requires a lot more water, and could be an expensive venture if you intend to get it done professionally.
+The main drawbacks, however, are that it takes a considerable length of time to get done, requires a lot more equipment, requires a lot more water, and could be an expensive venture if you intend to get it done professionally.

 Automatic Wash